dwdsuh/dayone_note/Bert.md

 ### 3.2.
 Input/Output Representations

-+ In order to handle **miscellenous down-stream tasks**, both a single sentence and a pair of sentences(QA) should be clearly represented by our input representation
++ In order to handle **miscellaneous down-stream tasks**, both a single sentence and a pair of sentences(QA) should be clearly represented by our input representation

 + Definition of Sentence and Sequence in this paper